Techtonica/curriculum/css/lesson-plan.md

 ### Projected Time
 About 4.5 hours
 - 27 minutes for video walkthrough of CSS slides
-- 10 minutes minutes for video walkthrough of CSS-Part 2 slides
+- 10 minutes for video walkthrough of CSS-Part 2 slides
 - 3.5 hours for Independent Practice (Project)

 ### Prerequisites